Oxford and Cambridge Boat Race | 7 fun facts

 Posted on April 1st, 2022

-We followed the crew this morning along the course from Putney to Chiswick in glorious blue skies, and a chill factor of about -5.
+We followed the crew along the course from Putney to Chiswick in glorious blue skies, and a chill factor of about -5.
 Was it worth it – yes absolutely.
 We passed all the boats out on the water, getting in their early training slot.
 Men and women’s top boats showed an impressive stroke.

 7 Fun Facts | Oxford and Cambridge Boat Race